 The people who organize these horrible cults—Jones, Mao, Hitler, Stalin, even Uncle Charlie Manson—they aren’t some sinister masterminds who outsmarted whole swaths of people.
 Rather, they simply managed to appeal to our baser instincts, to leverage the psychological flaws inherent in our nature and then capitalize on them.

 Enlightenment thinkers such as Locke and Voltaire believed that, as humans, the only way to combat our inherently cultish nature was to exercise our use of reason in wide-scale decision-making, and that tolerance, pluralism, and inclusion were inherently better values than the alternatives.

-It’s upon these ideas that pretty much the entire modern world was founded and they have survived, despite the fact that they are consistently attacked both from within and without their own societies.
+It’s upon these ideas that pretty much the entire modern world was founded and they have survived, despite the fact that they are consistently attacked both from within their own societies and without.

 Today I invented a ridiculous cult religion centered around a galactic uber-manatee that communicates with me telepathically, sharing with me the unfortunate truths that humans, by their very nature, are self-hating and self-destructive.
 And that it’s only through accepting the Cleansing Grace of The Great Manatee that a human could achieve a state of self-acceptance and self-love.

 As the old saying goes, every joke is only half made in jest.
 The Manatee thing is ridiculous, but the message is not.

 Humans have not evolved for tolerance, acceptance or even happiness.
 We have evolved for survival of the fittest.
 And our natural instincts are inherently combative and destructive.